 The cost for Brimstone’s Advanced Sulfur Recovery Course is $3,800 USD per attendee.
 Payment is due no later than one week prior to the beginning of the course by check or credit card (Visa, Mastercard or American Express) or by wire transfer.
 Registration can be canceled up to seven days prior to the start of the course without penalty.
 After that deadline, no refunds can be given.
 Attendee substitutions are allowed.
 Make checks payable to “Brimstone STS”.
 All credit card payments should be made over the phone.

-Typical Hilton NASA room rates range from $130 to $140 per night + taxes, etc. Please contact the Hilton directly at (281) 333-9300 to book your reservation.
+Typical Hilton NASA room rates are $140 per night + taxes, etc. Please contact the Hilton directly at (281) 333-9300 to book your reservation.
 The Hilton Houston NASA Clear Lake hotel is located at 3000 NASA Road One (aka East NASA Parkway), Houston, Texas.

 Request More Information:

 If you have any questions or would like additional information about our training courses, please don’t hesitate to contact us!

 Contact Mike Anderson at +1-909-597-3249 or use the form below.